aFuzzyBear/astro-ui/docs/XElement/api/methods/animate.md

 }
 ```

-With the `@timings` you can specify the length of time you want the animation to last for, its easing qualities and anything else you wish to define.
+Within `@timings` you can specify everything regarding the timing of your animations: the length of time you want the animation to last for, its easing qualities, ... and anything else you wish to define.

 -----

-## Writing out Animations
+## Your first Animation

-This is a simple overview of applying a transformation on a heading text is representative of how animations are applied in XElement, the method shown here will be the same for every other element you wish to animate.
+Let's apply an animation to an `<h1>` element using XElement!

 ```astro
 ---